Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Analysis

 The results from the data-driven and the projector method are in good agreement between each other.
 The number of deviations $n_{\sigma}$ in each bin are shown in the bottom panels of Fig.~\ref{fig:2bodyseparate}, where $\sigma$ is the combined statistical and systematic uncertainty for both the experimental data and the projector.
 The agreement in the region $Q_3 < 0.8$ GeV/$c$ has been evaluated by performing a $\chi^2$ test.
 The $\chi^2$ is calculated combining the $n_{\sigma}$ values of each bin.
 Finally, the p-value from the $\chi^2$-distribution is computed and the global $n_{\sigma}$ values are extracted.
 The latter amount to 0.167, 0.0006 and 2.75 for \ppspCF, \ppsLCF and \ppLsCF, respectively.
-The data-driven method requires the usage of the third particle in the triplet from the mixed-event data sample and consequently the statistical uncertainty depends on the mixing depth, while the projector method does not have this limitation.
-Thus, the latter significantly reduces the total uncertainty in the evaluation of the two-particle correlation effect on the three-particle normalised mixed moments.
+The data-driven method requires the usage of the third particle in the triplet from the mixed-event data sample and consequently the statistical uncertainty depends on the number of events used for mixing, while the projector method does not have this limitation.
+Thus, the latter significantly reduces the total uncertainty in the evaluation of the two-particle correlation effect on the three-particle correlation functions.
 For this reason, the projector method is used to calculate the three-particle cumulants for the \pppCF and \ppLCF triplets.

-The total two-particle contribution to the three-particle normalised mixed moments is obtained by substituting all terms on the right-hand side of Eq.~\ref{eq:two-body} with the corresponding kinematic transformation, i.e.
+The total two-particle contribution to the three-particle correlation function is obtained by substituting all terms on the right-hand side of Eq.~\ref{eq:two-body} with the corresponding kinematic transformation, i.e.

 where the indices refer to the label of the correlated pairs.
 In the case of \pppCF we have

 and in the case of \ppLCF we have